 For our trip to Uganda this September, we had 8 of us from the U.K. visit Kyazanga village in Lwengo district.
+(L to R) Andrew Farrell, Heather Belcher, Charlie Belcher, Kevin Belcher, Hayley Carr, Sue Cannon, Ellie Hindley (at the back) and Joseph Lukwago.
 After sorting a couple of lost bags, our first day was spent with the family with the best welcome you could ask for!

 After sleeping off the flight, we went straight to action to support the medical camp that was organised at Kyazanga Modern Primary School.

 These medical camps are solely serving humanity by taking care of the sick children and adults and giving them healthcare services for free.
 We had two medical professionals who worked with the local doctors whilst the rest of the team helped the organisation.
 On this day we were able to treat 530 people and test 80 people for HIV.
 These camps that are run three times a year are many of the locals only access to medical care with some walking hours to get to the camp.